saikiran2992/FreelancerCDNWebAPI/README.md

   - `[HttpPost]`: use it when the method is going to get some data from input and save it in the database.
   - `[HttpPut]`: use it when the method is going to get some data and update an already saved data.
   - `[HttpDelete]`: use it when the method is going to delete some data from the database.

+## UI Layer
+> UI layer implemnted with the Angular framework.
+> On Src/app/app.component.html is the first page to render.
+> There are two components available in the html page.
+  - person-register
+  - peson-info
+> UI layer has implemented with two models.
+- User
+- Skill
+> UI layer has implemented with two Service Components.
+- person-service.service.ts resonsible to get the response from the 'http://localhost:5003/api/User'
+- skill-service.service.ts resonsible to get the response from the 'http://localhost:5003/api/Skill'